 NEW YORK — In what is being called a “shocking discovery”, an international team of biologists led by the renowned Dutch geneticist Dr. Elwin Gibbons announced today that they have discovered a uniquely “American” gene.

 “The effects of this gene, while not yet entirely understood, seem to quite simply make Americans the most exceptional people in the world,” Gibbons told Scientific American today.

 “We think the gene makes Americans superior in…well…everything actually.”

 Coined “the exceptional gene” by the press, it seems to occur in all natural-born American citizens, making them more hard-working than lazy Mexicans, better team players than the distant Chinese, more focused than the Germans, more cultured than Frenchies, and essentially just better than everybody else.

-The discovery of this uniquely American gene explains the previously unexplainable rhetoric which has been confusing Non-Americans for years.
-The Republican Party’s assumptions that Americans are ‘exceptional’ or even President Obama’s bold declaration that ‘on an even playing field, Americans will win every time’, have often seemed childishly narcissistic and ignorantly populist to uninformed foreigners.
+The discovery of this uniquely American gene explains the previously inexplicable rhetoric which has been confusing Non-Americans for years.
+Positions such as the Republican Party’s that Americans are “totally blessed to be the best” or even President Obama’s bold declaration that “on an even playing field, Americans will win every time” have often seemed childishly narcissistic and ignorantly populist to uninformed foreigners.

-Reporting For The Lapine
+Reportering For The Lapine